-A detailed program will be released in the new year.
+A detailed program will be released in early March.

 Registration and Abstract submission

 Participation in this meeting is by invitation, and numbers have been capped.
-If you would like to participate, please indicate your interest via email to Sharon.Barber@csiro.au by 15th of December.
+If you would like to participate, please indicate your interest via email to Sharon.Barber@csiro.au by 28 February 2019.

 $300 registration fee, includes welcome event, lunch, morning and afternoon tea each day, beverages and the symposium dinner.

 There are several options for travel to and from Kiama.

 Car: For those arriving from Sydney and its surrounds, follow the Princes Highway south to Kiama.
 If you plan on driving from Canberra, the Hume Highway travels northeast to Kiama.

 Train: Services run regularly to Kiama from Sydney, offering a relaxing way to sit back and take in some of Australia’s most scenic coastline.